nkabbara/nkabbara.github.io/books/on-writing-well.md

 11. If shifts exist-in subject, tense, tone, emphasis, time, place, mood-that they have been clearly demarked between one sentence and the next.
 12. Alter sequence when necessary: improve narrative by moving timely information to the right place: should I have let the reader know this earlier in the sentence?
 13. Appeal to the eye: vary sentence and paragraph length.
-14. Appeal to the ear: improve rythm after reading with your ear.
+14. Appeal to the ear: improve rhythm after reading with your ear.

 Bad work characteristics:
 1. Loses the reader.